MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 :::image type="content" source="media/troubleshoot-database-mail-issues/db-mail_send-test-mail.png" alt-text="Screenshot of sending test mail with Database Mail.":::

 After you send the test mail, check the Database Mail log and sysmail views for what happened to the test mail.
-- If the test mail isn't sent successfully, check the account configuration and compare with the SMTP server requirements at which point you may need to involve the SMTP server administrator.
+- If the test mail isn't sent successfully, use this document to troubleshoot why it's not being sent.
 - If the test mail is sent successfully, but there are still problems with other mails that are not sent, focus on the details of the email messages that aren't getting sent.
 Review the actual `sp_send_dbmail` command that is being executed.
 If you don't have the Transact-SQL command, gather an XEvent trace by using `sql_batch_completed` and `sql_batch_started` commands and look at the `batch_text` column.

 ### Send a test email with PowerShell